ysunaw/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B. Act out the Interaction

 **Are there things that seemed better on paper than acted out?**
+The interaction was natural and seems better than paper.
 **Are there new ideas that occur to you or your collaborators that come up from the acting?**